Hyperparameter Transfer with Mixture-of-Expert Layers: Empirical results and findings

 \section{Empirical results and findings}

 Our experiments focus on MoE architectures described in \Cref{sec: setup}, and we defer training details to Appendix~\ref{apdx: experiment details}.

-We consider two different expert activation sparsity on two different natural language datasets: (i) Sparsity $\kappa=1/4$, on the FineWeb dataset \cite{penedo2024fineweb}; and (ii) Sparsity $\kappa=1/12$, on the C4 (Colossal Clean Crawled Corpus) dataset \cite{raffel2020exploring}.
+We consider two different sparsities $\kappa$ on two different natural language datasets: (i) $\kappa=1/4$ on the FineWeb dataset \cite{penedo2024fineweb}; and (ii) $\kappa=1/12$ on the C4 (Colossal Clean Crawled Corpus) dataset \cite{raffel2020exploring}.

-In all of our experiments under a fixed token budget, we use a total of (roughly) 1B tokens divided into 2000 batches of 500K tokens and context length 1024.
+In all of our experiments with a fixed token budget, we use a total of (roughly) 1B tokens divided into 2000 batches of 500K tokens and context length 1024.
 We use an LR scheduler with a linear warmup phase for the first 1000 steps and stable (constant) LR for the latter half.
 While a typical LR schedule does not warm up for half of the training iterations, our goal with the fixed token budget experiments is to model an early checkpoint or a larger run, which often contains 0.5B (or more) tokens during the warm-up phase.

 For each parameter group, we also tune constant-scale multipliers on the learning rate and initialization.
 Without tuning constant multipliers, we found that (1) nontrivial performance was left on the table and (2) training dynamics (e.g. load balancing loss) can become unstable even at around the optimal HP.
-See Appendix~\ref{apdx: const scale hp} for details
+See Appendix~\ref{apdx: const scale hp} for details.